 - Concerns were raised by the community with regard to car parking, noise levels and flooding issues.
 At busy times cars already park along Main Street and along Kippen Road and often cause obstructions and park on footpaths.
 There was concern that the changes would attract more people and exacerbate the parking issues.
 A representative from the Sports Club raised the possibility of making the Community Garden at the far end of the sports field into extra parking spaces or trying to find an area within the village that could become a village car park.
 A resident from Main Street was concerned that there would be a lot of noise from the rooftop balcony particularly if it was to be used as an additional bar for social functions as the description of improvements implied.
 Assurance was given that it would not be used for that purpose.
 The sports field is a flood plain and is often flooded by the Endrick Water.
 There was concern that any building work would add to the flooding problems.
-A resident asked if any more trees would be felled in the process and were assured that they would not and that a number of trees and shrubs had been planted to replace the ones that had to be taken down previously. - The Sports Club will continue to be a charitable organisation but the catering and bar will be run by the trading company which the Club will own.
-Like every other company, it will be liable for tax but this could be reduced significantly if profits are gifted to the Sports Club.
-Because of the difficulties caused by rural isolation, the shop is considered by the Office of the Scottish Charity Regulator as a charitable activity - A resident wondered if this would affect the bar licence but was told that it would not.
+A resident asked if any more trees would be felled in the process and were assured that they would not and that a number of trees and shrubs had been planted to replace the ones that had to be taken down previously. - A representative from the Sports Club informed the community that they were in the process of creating a Trading Company and that only the shop will remain a charitable business.
+All profits would go back into the Sports Club.
+A resident wondered if this would affect the bar licence but was told that it would not.
 Another resident commented that the change would make the Sports Club a very profitable business which would not be subject to the same taxation levels as other local businesses.